kubapok/tank/README.md

-# tank
+This game is written by Jakub Pokrywka as a project for my Computer Science Studies.
+The goal of the project is to communicate with a computer with natural language.

-game requires python3 and pygame
+Python 3 and pygame is required.

-to run type in the console:python3 Main.py

-you control tank via text console
+All the code is written by me as well as I made all the graphics.

+License is included in LICENSE.md

+To run the game type python3 Main.py in terminal.
+You get a window where the game is displayed.
+To communicate with the tank use terminal.